greyfox199/udmbackup/README.md

 Requirements:
 -Assumes root level access to the udm device
--Assumes auto backups have been configured on the udn device itself
+-Assumes auto backups have been configured on the udm device itself
 -Assumes remote host path can run powershell scripts (has only been tested on windows)
 -Assumes posh-ssh module is installed (https://github.com/darkoperator/Posh-SSH)
 -Assumes powershell execution mode set to unrestricted (required for posh-ssh)